Religious Studies

 Bachelor

-How do religions come into existence?
-How do they affect people and societies?
-What role does religion play in various cultures and conflicts?
+How do religions affect people and societies?
+What role does religion play in conflicts, radicalisation and peacebuilding?
+And what does religion have to do with climate change?

 Ready to apply?